Course Overview

 Entry Requirements

-No fluff prerequisites.
+No prior ADAS experience needed.
 Just show up ready to work.

 To get the most out of this course, you should:

-- Have basic mechanical knowledge and hands-on experience with vehicles
+- Have basic hands-on mechanical experience with modern vehicles

-- No prior wheel alignment experience required — this course starts from the ground up
+- No ADAS background required — this course starts from the ground up

 Course Outcome